 My sister was always pleasantly surprised when she finally opened her sweet packages and emptied them into her jar on Easter Sunday.
 For some ‘strange’ reason she always ended up with far more sweets than I did.

 A few years ago we were reminiscing about our days of Lenten sweet saving and she admitted she knew I was “on the take” all through Lent.
+But I still got some Chocolate Easter Eggs to celebrate the season.

 And so now, I turn the clock forward to 2015.
 Once again I am going to try to give up candy and chocolate for Lent.
 I hope I will succeed this time.